 You can keep things simple and serve the pulled pork on burgers with slaw, or mix it up with one of these yummy pulled pork recipes:

 - Slow Cooker Pulled Pork Tacos

 Of course!
 Depending on the cut of pork you've used, you might find that your sauce is still a little liquidy at the end of the cooking time.
 Simply dissolve 1 tbs of cornflour in a small amount of cold water and then stir it through the sauce in the slow cooker.
 Please note that the sauce will continue to thicken on cooling (with or without the cornflour being added in).

-The slow cooker is a very forgiving way to cook pork.
-It won't make too much of a difference is you cook it an hour or so longer than specified.
+The slow cooker is a very forgiving way to cook pork, and it won't make too much of a difference if you cook it an hour or so longer than specified.

-You can't really taste the apple cider vinegar in this recipe - it gives the sauce a delicious tangy flavour.
+You can't taste the apple cider vinegar in this recipe - it simply gives the sauce a delicious tangy flavour.
 However, you can always substitute it with apple juice if you prefer.

-Pulled pork is delicious on burgers, sandwiches, in tacos or fajitas, on top of a pizza or simply in a salad.
+Pulled pork is delicious on burgers, sandwiches, in tacos, fajitas, or baked potatoes, on top of a pizza or simply in a salad.

 Allow the cooked pork to cool before placing into the fridge.
-Use within 1-2 days or freeze for up to 3 months.
+Use within 1-2 days or wrap well and place in an airtight container and freeze for up to 3 months.

 More Slow Cooker Recipes